elniebiet/Remote-Fitness-Monitoring-Mobile-App/README.md

 A user profile activity has also been implemented, to allow the user supply his/her personal details which include weight and height, this is useful in calculating the number of calories burnt by an individual.
-Aniebiet I. Akpan, 20212007, Dept of Electrical and Electronics Engineering.
 ## Nearby Health Center Detection:
 This is an additional feature to the software, useful in case where a user needs to visit a health centre, the software queries google